vladimirkanchev/haystack-train-rag/README.md

 Our next tasks are as follows:

 - apply a preprocessing algorithm
-- apply better and more accurate rag algorithms
+- apply better and more accurate RAG algorithms
-- add a vector database instead of in-memory datastore
+- add a vector database instead of an in-memory datastore
-- add another ui - streamlit
+- add another UI - streamlit
 - extend the evaluation part with other metrics

 ## Who wants to contribute

-Contributions, issues and feature requests will be welcomed at the later stage of project development.
+Contributions, issues and feature requests will be welcomed at a later stage of the project development.

 ## Reference